 Eight Proven Way How to Get Students Excited About Learning: Read to them and Allow them to Read

 An oldie but goodie to help get your students get excited about learning is by reading to them.
 Students, no matter how old, like being read to.
 Introduce new concepts with read alouds to get students excited about what they will be learning.
 Read aloud first hand accounts of historical events to help students get a more complete picture of how events unfolded.
 Have students read to research new concepts and to learn more about topics they need to understand on a deeper level.
-Also allow students to read more for pleasure because it will increase their engagement level, help them develop their vocabulary and overall literacy skills.
+Also allow students to read more for pleasure and allow them to choose books they're interested in because it will increase their engagement level, help them develop their vocabulary and overall literacy skills.

 Ninth Proven Way How to Get Students Excited About Learning: Put them in the Driver’s Seat